Interstate 74 in Illinois: History

+In 2020, the Murray Baker Bridge was closed for seven months for a $42.2-million project.
+At the end of October, it reopened with new decorative lighting, a new deck, and traffic signals.

-The Iowa Department of Transportation (Iowa DOT) and Illinois Department of Transportation (IDOT) were in the planning stages to build a new bridge to replace the aging I-74 Bridge.
-The Iowa-bound bridge opened in 1935; the Illinois-bound bridge in 1958.
+The Iowa Department of Transportation (Iowa DOT) and Illinois Department of Transportation (IDOT) planned to build a new bridge to replace the obsolete I-74 Bridges.
+The Iowa-bound bridge opened in 1935; the Illinois-bound bridge in 1959.
 In addition to replacing the twin bridges, the scope of the bistate coalition's plan includes updating 7 mi of I-74 mainline and interchanges from 53rd Street in Davenport to the Avenue of the Cities in Moline.
 The new twin span fully opened on December 1, 2021.